 - To put into practice everything learned by creating a musical synthesizer.

-There are no pre-requisites to join the workshop, although it is advisable to have a basic electronics knowledge.
-Registration is free, and can be done by sending an email to firstname.lastname@example.org.
+There were no pre-requisites to join the workshop, although it was advisable to have a basic electronics knowledge.
+Registration was free.

 The Workshop is divided in two parts: Part I introduces theoretical aspects, which are covered in the first two sessions.
 Part II corresponds to two lab sessions aimed to apply the fundamental concepts acquired.